jozefrebjak/jozefrebjak.com/content/posts/how-to-deploy-a-ceph-storage-cluster/index.en.md

 A Ceph Metadata Server (MDS) manages file metadata when CephFS is used to provide file services.

-Storage cluster clients and each Ceph OSD Daemon use the CRUSH algorithm to efficiently compute information about data location, instead of having to depend on a central lookup table.
+Storage cluster clients and each Ceph OSD Daemon use the {{< link href="https://docs.ceph.com/en/latest/rados/operations/crush-map/" content=CRUSH >}} algorithm to efficiently compute information about data location, instead of having to depend on a central lookup table.

 {{< admonition type=info open=true >}}
 If you want to learn more, please check the official {{< link href="https://docs.ceph.com/en/latest/architecture/" content=documentation >}}.